isomerpages/mccy-ncov/_stay-strong/0-stay-strong.md

 Circuit Breaker was challenging, but we worked hard together to bring community transmission down.
 Singaporeans must continue to Stay Strong by taking care of our personal well-being, as well as support the well-being of those around us.
 Together, we can get through these unprecedented times, and emerge an stronger and more caring community.

 Below are some ways that you can connect with others and get help.
-You can find more resources and links under the Support Resources tab.!
+You can find more resources and links under the Support Resources tab!

 #### Mental Wellness and Socio-Emotional Support